amarkotic/Reset-Package-Caches-script/README.md

 ![terminal-output](https://github.com/amarkotic/Reset-Package-Caches-script/assets/40775323/2844e853-2a62-454d-8416-ce0db695be28)

+## Moving Forward
-## Congrats!
-Your script for automated reset of package caches is ready to be used.
+**Congrats!** Your script for automated reset of package caches is ready to be used.
+Simply open terminal and run ./reset-package-caches.sh whenever you want to resolve your packages without having to think if Xcode is interfering with the process.